 Data flow diagrams

-Hands-on: Attacking a B2B web and mobile applications, sharing the same REST backend
+Hands-on: diagram B2B web and mobile applications, sharing the same REST backend

 Information disclosure threats

 Hands-on: STRIDE analysis of an Internet of Things (IoT) deployment with an on premise gateway and secure update service